Frank Davis (American football)

 Frank Davis (born August 22, 1981) is a former gridiron football guard.
 He was signed by the Detroit Lions as an undrafted free agent in 2006.
 He played college football for the South Florida Bulls.

 Davis was also a member of the Cincinnati Bengals and Las Vegas Locomotives.

-Early years
+Early life

 He grew up in Panama and speaks Spanish as a first language.
 In Panama, he played varsity football for the Jaguars F.C. and doubled as an offensive and defensive lineman.
 Davis played on the Panamanian under-19 national team at the 2000 NFL Global Junior Championship in Atlanta, Ga.
 The NFL Global Junior Championship has been an official Super Bowl event for the past 10 years.

 Here he drew the attention of a Panamanian football coach, Guillermo Suarez.
 Who recruited Frank to play for the Panama Raptors Football team.
 Suarez became Davis' godfather and helped set him up at the University of South Florida in Tampa.